Mona Zahir

 Biography

-Mona Zahir came to sociology by way of an eclectic undergraduate education in philosophy at the University of Chicago, where she also took courses in biology, chemistry, computer science, social science, and the humanities.
-She ultimately decided that sociological research methods and theories were best suited to her interests and her ultimate goal of producing knowledge that can be utilized towards a positive social impact.
+Mona Zahir came to sociology by way of an eclectic undergraduate education in philosophy at the University of Chicago, where she also took coursework in biology, chemistry, computer science, social science, and the humanities.
+She ultimately decided that sociological research methods and theories were best suited to her interests and her ultimate goal of producing knowledge towards positive social impact.

-Mona’s main methodological interests include qualitative and quantitative content analysis of naturally-occurring and secondary data; descriptive and inferential statistics; social network analysis; surveys; and interviews.
+Mona’s main methodological interests include combining qualitative and quantitative insights gained from content analysis of digital data (via qualitative coding as well as computational topic modelling); descriptive and inferential statistics of organizational data; social network analysis; surveys; and interviews.

-Mona’s main empirical interests are centered on understanding the role of universities, companies, government agencies, and nonprofits in producing, disseminating, and applying the findings of cellular agriculture research to the food industry.
+Mona’s main empirical interest focuses on the technology of cellular agriculture applied to the food industry.

 Fields of Study

-Mixed Methods, Organizations, Knowledge, Economic Sociology, Science & Technology Studies, Food Policy
+Mixed Methods, Organizations, Economic Sociology, Science & Technology Studies, Food Policy